petervanderdoes/AVH-Extended-Categories/readme.txt

 None

 == Changelog ==
+= Version 3.6.1 =
+* Bugfix: Problem with a flat display of categories.
+* Bugfix: Problem loading the plugin on WordPress 3.2.x

 = Version 3.6 =
 * Adds Manual Order option.
 No need for 3rd party plugin anymore.
 This only works in WordPress 3.3.x
 * Speed up the creation of the categories checklist in the widgets.